twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TDM** (version 4.0 & above) – Contains icons in the program.
 Version 5.0 (2005-01-12) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.
 * **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Shows a dialog to export glyph data to fgd files in the font (**Tools: Export Glyph Data...**).
+Recent versions only saves glyph data for one glyph.
-* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export the font as desktop or web format or both.
+* **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings used to export fonts as desktop or web format or both.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
 * **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Shows a wizard to extract OpenType font collections into separate font files (**Tools: Extract from OTC...**).
 * **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The first step uses a dummy font name and filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and the Arial font filename for regular style.
+* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and the Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
 If East Asian language is used as non-Unicode language (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Shows a dialog to test desktop fonts (not web fonts; the files are located in the WOFFTest folder).
 The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
-Version 3.0 until 5.0 has a drop down list to change the encoding (it was dropped with version 5.5 & above).
+Version 1.1.1c until 5.0 has a drop down list to change the encoding (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
-* **TFRAMECATEGORY** – Contains categories in the font overview (left side).
+* **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
 * **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members; automatically shown when switching to color mode.
 * **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts; automatically shown when switching to color mode.
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).